 Workforce and deed-restricted housing

 These homes serve local workers and essential service employees under eligibility criteria set by the town or county.
 Resales, pricing, and rental use can be restricted and closely monitored.
 Always confirm whether a property is deed-restricted before you make an offer.
+Some local workforce neighborhoods include Wellington, Blue 52, Lincoln Park, and the new Runway Neighborhood.

 Budget, rentals, and lifestyle tradeoffs